 Canada - Rwanda Relations

-Following the genocide in 1994, Canada contributed to efforts to re-establish Rwanda’s social institutions and infrastructure.
+Canada supported the creation of the Rwanda National University in the city of Butare.
+Post-genocide, Canada supported efforts to re-establish Rwanda’s social institutions and infrastructure.
 In 2004, the Canadian Parliament declared April 7 as a Day of Remembrance of the victims of the 1994 Rwandan genocide.
 On April 7, 2008, the Canadian Parliament unanimously adopted a resolution to designate April 7 as a Day of Reflection on the Prevention of Genocide.

 - Date Modified: